-Sunny Schwartz, Chief Operating Officer: Sunny Schwartz has 14 years of experience in workforce development programs and planning and four years professional social work experience.
+Sunny Schwartz has leadership experience in the workforce development field since 2000 and previous experience in the field of social work.
 She has served as AACA’s Chief Operating Officer since 2005, directing the agency’s education and workforce development programs and internal operations.
 Under her leadership, AACA has developed several new job training and job placement programs.
-Previously, she served as Program Development Manager at Commonwealth Corporation for five years.
-Sunny holds a Master’s Degree in Public Policy from Harvard University and Master’s Degree in Social Work from the University of Michigan.
+Previously, she served as Program Development Manager at Commonwealth Corporation.
+Sunny holds a Master’s Degree in Public Policy from Harvard University and a Master’s Degree in Social Work from the University of Michigan.

-Kristan Fitah, Program Manager: Kristan Fitah’s career as an educator began over 10 years ago in Vermont where she worked with underprivileged and learning disabled youth in pre-school, elementary and secondary schools.
+Kristan Fitah’s career as an educator began over 10 years ago in Vermont where she worked with underprivileged and learning disabled youth in pre-school, elementary and secondary schools.
 Her experience as an AmeriCorps volunteer, teaching English to former refugees in Lowell, Massachusetts sparked her passion for English language teaching and social justice advocacy for immigrants.
 In 2005, after receiving a Masters degree in Teaching English as a Second Language and Applied Linguistics from St. Michael’s College in Colchester, Vermont, Kristan began teaching ESL at the Asian American Civic Association in Boston.
-Currently, she coordinates the agency’s volunteer program, manages two ESL programs, and teaches intermediate English to adult immigrants as part of the Next STEP Transitional English Program.
+Currently, Kristan manages AACA’s basic ESL and New Roots to Employment programs and teaches occupational skills in the Careers in Banking and Finance Program.